 AU-Audited Classes (including HN, UA, and UH).
 A grade of AU is given for an audited course if the student has met the obligations of the audit agreement.
-It is possible to audit any class except private music lessons and independent study courseshe
+It is possible to audit any class except private music lessons and independent study courses provided (1) there is room in the class, (2) the student has an appropriate background, and (3) the instructor gives permission to attend.
+The term audit refers to registration for attendance only.
+All auditors, including honors auditors (HN), are expected to attend all class appointments as agreed upon when the instructor granted auditing privileges.